dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
-oh great or whatever like to
+great or whatever like to
 hear